djipco/webmidi/README.md

 Tecnología de Tracking 3d con Tecnología MIDI [Doctoral dissertation, Pontificia Universidad Católica del Ecuador].
 Retrieved from http://repositorio.puce.edu.ec/handle/22000/15838

-I invite academics to show their support for this project by notifying us of all new papers referencing the software.
-The best way to do that is to submit a pull request aading your paper to the list above.
+I invite academics to show their support for this project by notifying us of all papers referencing the software.
+The best way to do that is to submit a pull request adding your paper to the list above.